 Like any other blog post, you need to help spread the word and promote the post.
 It’s time to make your post reach a wider audience.

 Start with checking any scheduling apps you use.
-If you are using automation to schedule your posts, be sure to remove any updates for the old content and update to include the enhancements.
+If you are using automation to schedule your posts, remove any updates for the old content and update to include the enhancements.

 You can also promote in social groups that allow you to add content that is promotional in nature.